aadhil96/Flower-Recognition-using-MobileNet---Tensorflow/README.md

-# Flower-Recognition-using-MobileNet-Tensorflow
+# Flower-Recognition-using-MobileNet-Tensorflow ( 99% accuracy)
-In this project we are mainly focusing towards how we can build a dataframe from folders of images and classify them with deep neural nets.
+In this project we are mainly focusing towards how we can build a dataframe from folders of images and classify them with deep neural nets.I have got 99 % model accuracy for this model

 #### Data Source : ![Link](https://www.kaggle.com/alxmamaev/flowers-recognition)
 - This dataset contains 4242 images of flowers.